 Dominican Republic is a country mired in deep poverty and home to more than 10 million people.
-For over 25 years, Kids Alive has grown to serve nearly 2,000 children in family-style residential homes, care centers, and schools.
+For over 25 years, Kids Alive has grown to serve over 2,000 children in family-style residential homes, care centers, and schools.
 Without intervention, most of our children would be unable to break the cycle of poverty that traps them in hopelessness.

 Education is crucial to lifting people out of poverty and giving them hope for a better future, but the Dominican public school system is rated the worst of all Spanish-speaking countries*, with both poor quality and high drop-out rates.
 Several studies estimate that less than 20% of poor children graduate from high school, which perpetuates cyclical poverty in families.

 Kids Alive remains steadfast in our mission to bring hope to those who feel trapped, and we have clearly seen God’s hand working to transform lives.

 Our ministries are experiencing success in breaking cycles of poverty and putting kids on the road to brighter futures.
 Most importantly, every child we serve hears about the God of hope who desperately loves them.

 From the ashes of many societal problems, young, excited Christians are emerging, and we feel privileged to play a role in this process.
 This past year has been particularly exciting as we have had Christian weddings, record numbers of high school and university graduates, and increasing quality of our programs in several important areas.
 Through an inspired national staff, talented missionaries, dedicated church partners and Service Teams – and the many child sponsors who support transformation from afar – we see God’s work filling hearts with hope.

 *United Nations Study TERCE 2015

 ANIJA now serves over 375 children and youth.
 Originally started as a care center 20 years ago, it has now grown into a full campus with school classrooms, playgrounds, and computer labs.